enginmanap/limonEngine-docs/docs/RoadMap.rst

 **Rendering and Assets**

 * Model scaling is imported directly from the source file - no automatic correction is applied.
 Incorrect scale must be fixed in the editor.
 * Aggressive engine-wide LOD settings can produce visible mesh pop-in.
-Tune the ``LodDistanceList`` option for your scene.
+Tune the :ref:`LOD_distanceList <option-LOD_distanceList>` option for your scene.
 * Raspberry Pi 4/5 is affected by an upstream Mesa driver bug causing a visual artefact.
 A ticket is open on the public Mesa tracker.
 * limonmodel load-time benchmarks are not yet published.